mk-fg/reliable-discord-client-irc-daemon/README.rst

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.

-  Discord automatically annotates links though, so posting images is as simple as that.
+  Discord automatically annotates links though, so posting media is as simple as that.

 - No discord-specific actions beyond all kinds of reading and sending messages to existing channels are supported - i.e. no creating accounts or channels on discord,